diegomezg/devops-trainee-program/12 - Configuration management/README.md

 ## Objectives
 - Describe basic Chef terminology.
-- An understanding of Chef product offering.
+- Recognize Chef product offerings.
 - An understanding of Chef's design philosophy.
 - An understanding of Chef's approach to workflow and compliance.
 - An understanding of Coding Chef recipes and cookbooks.